Talcum Powder Cancer Lawsuit Lawyers

 - Prescription medications

 The American Cancer Society has recommended that women who regularly use baby powder in their genital area use cornstarch-based baby powder instead of talc since 1999.
-Natural talc also contains asbestos, which is a substance known to cause cancers in and around the lungs.
+Natural talc also contains asbestos, which is a substance known to cause cancer.

 The American Cancer Society also noted that the trade association representing the cosmetic and personal care products industry, the Cosmetic, Toiletry, and Fragrances Association (CTFA), issued voluntary guidelines stating that all talc used in cosmetic products in the United States should be free from detectable amounts of asbestos.
 The U.S. Food and Drug Administration (FDA) conducted studies in 2009 and 2010 examining 34 different talc cosmetic products and one of earlier powders in the 1960s and 1970s but found no evidence of asbestos.

 On December 14, 2018, Reuters published an investigation into thousands of pages of Johnson & Johnson memos, internal reports, and other confidential documents released in a 1999 case that uncovered Johnson & Johnson’s raw talc and finished powders tested positive for small amounts of asbestos from at least 1971 until the early 2000s.
 The company had kept this information hidden from regulators and the public.

 What Are the Health Effects Associated With Talcum Powder?

 Exposure to and use of talcum powder can cause dangerous and potentially life-threatening illnesses.
 These illnesses do not just affect women.
 Some of the widespread health problems associated with talcum powder include: